SigmaHQ/sigma-specification/wip/Sigma_2_0_0.md

 Placeholders are used as values that get their final meaning at conversion or usage time of the rule.
 This can be, but is not restricted to:

-* Replacement of placeholders with a single or multiple or-linked values or patters.
+* Replacement of placeholders with a single, multiple or-linked values or patterns.
 Example: the placeholder `%Servers%` is replaced with the pattern `srv*` because servers are named so in the target environment.
 * Replacement of placeholders with a query expression.
 Example: replacement of `%servers%` with a lookup expression `LOOKUP(field, servers)` that looks up the value of `field` in a lookup table `servers`.